eclipse-theia/theia/doc/Commands_Keybindings.md

 The class that is in charge of registering and executing the commands is the command registry.
 It is also possible to get the list of commands with the `get commandIds()` api.

 ## Adding keybindings to the keybinding registry

-Commands don't need keybindings by default, as they can be called by a lot of other means (programatically, user clicks etc.).
+Commands don't need keybindings by default, as they can be called by a lot of other means (programmatically, user clicks etc.).
 However, keybindings with specific contexts can be added to a command in a similar way to contributing commands.

 To contribute a keybinding, simply inject an implementation of `KeybindingContribution`.